Things to note about order vouchers

 Please be aware that the use of this function will require you to consider whether or not a printout should be made for each new closing key you program in the future by using the Print Order Receipt cash register function accordingly.

-Further documentation: Basic information on the order voucher system
+Further topics: Basic information on the order voucher system

 An example of full-service restaurants...